Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/systems-analysis-and-design/assignments/CSSD223_Heathrow_Terminal_5_Project_Prevention_Strategies.md

 - **Issue:** Logistical issues in the implementation phase.
 - **Prevention:** Implement a robust design process that considers all aspects of the project, including infrastructure, technology, and operational procedures.
 Conduct thorough testing and simulation exercises to identify and address potential issues before implementation.

+### Controlled Rollout:

+- **Issue:** Operational disruptions and baggage handling problems.
+- **Prevention:** Consider a controlled and gradual rollout of the new terminal.
+Initially, allow a limited number of people to use the airport on the reopening stage to monitor and address any unforeseen issues.
+Gradually increase the number of users as the system stabilizes.

 ### Effective Project Management:

 - **Issue:** Challenges in managing the Iron Triangle (Scope, Resources, Time).